 Pet essentials we recommend

 Some new owners find that pheromones and calming products are helpful when welcoming a new puppy or kitten.
 Adaptil (for dogs) or Feliway (for cats) can help replicate the smell of your pet’s mother, creating a sense of reassurance and reducing stress when settling into a new home.
-Spraying their carrier and your car with a pheromone or calming solution is also an option to help make their transition smooth.
+We recommend a plug-in diffuser for dogs or cats in the home.
+Start using it roughly two week before they move in.
+Spraying their carrier and your car with the Adaptil or Feliway spray is also an option to help make their transition smooth.
 Spritz around 15 minutes beforehand.
-We also recommend a plug diffuser in the home.
-Start using it roughly a week before they move in.

 ★ New pet tip